 Later, we’ll have examples.

-4 Benefits of Using SQL Foreign Keys
+4 Benefits of Using Foreign Keys in SQL Server

 What makes foreign keys a must-have to an SQL database?
 Let’s examine 4 points (here, the constraint syntax won’t matter).